“If one man praises you, a thousand will repeat the praise” – Japanese proverb

 Samology is a great way to induct new team members into organisational or team culture, strengthen existing teams, and to summarise the key points and personality of a product.
 Here’s a recipe for producing a person, team, or product fact sheet:

-- Get participants to work in pairs or small groups
+- Work in pairs or small groups

 - Select 5 – 8 ologies, either from the list above or by brainstorming as a whole group new ones that suit your business, team, or product.